Stew Albert

+NYC

 Born in the Sheepshead Bay section of Brooklyn, New York, to a New York City employee, he had a relatively conventional political life in his youth, though he was among those who protested the execution of Caryl Chessman.
+Albert was Jewish.
 He graduated from Pace University, where he majored in politics and philosophy, and worked for a while for the City of New York welfare department.

+San Francisco

 In 1965, he left New York for San Francisco, where he met the poet Allen Ginsberg at the City Lights Bookstore.
 Within a few days, he was volunteering at the Vietnam Day Committee in Berkeley, California.
 It was there he met Jerry Rubin and Abbie Hoffman, with whom he co-founded the Youth International Party or Yippies.
 He also met Bobby Seale and other Black Panther Party members there and became a full-time political activist.
 Rubin once said that Albert was a better educator than most of the professors.

+Activism

 Among the many activities he participated in with the Yippies were throwing money off the balcony at the New York Stock Exchange, the Exorcism of the Pentagon, and the 1968 Presidential campaign of a pig named Pigasus.
 He was arrested at the disturbances outside the 1968 Democratic National Convention and was named as an unindicted co-conspirator in the Chicago Seven case.
-His wife, Judy Gumbo Albert, claimed, according to his New York Times obituary, this was because he was working as a correspondent for the Berkeley Barb.
+His wife Judy Gumbo Albert claimed, according to his New York Times obituary, that this was because he was working as a correspondent for the Berkeley Barb.
 Later, he would work closely with the Berkeley Tribe underground newspaper and lived at the Tribe's commune when he was not traveling for political engagements.

+1970

 In 1970, he ran for sheriff of Alameda County, California, in revenge for "getting my balls sprayed with hot, painful chemicals as a welcome-to-prison health measure" after being arrested in 1969.
 Although he lost to the incumbent, Frank Madigan, Albert garnered 65,000 votes, in an ironic twist, in a race with the sheriff who had supervised his earlier incarceration during the Vietnam Day Committee anti-draft protests in downtown Oakland.